abhi11/gorest/README.md

   * /logs : Fetches all logs
   * /logs/after/{timestamp} : Fetches all lgs after the timestamp (unix time)
   * /logs/before/{timestamp} : Fetches all lgs before the timestamp (unix time)
+* POST APIs
+  * /log/insert : Takes a single log entry and inserts db
+  * /logs/batchinsert : Takes a list of log entries and inserts them in db

 ## Running on localhost
 You would need mongodb to run gorest.